ts4z/barge-rulebook/src/big-blind-ante.md

 tournament poker and quickly became the standard, where the player in the big blind would post an ante for the entire table.
 One should think of the big blind ante as a shared ante that all players take turn in paying rather than an extra “penalty” for being in the big blind.
-The reason why the big blind ante is not assigned to another position, such as the button, is that every hand will have a player in the big blind but sometimes there will be a dead button.
+The big blind ante is not assigned to another position (such as the button) because hand will have a player in the big blind, but sometimes there will be a dead button.

 Some controversies about the big blind ante include: (a) how large should it be; (b) should the size of the big blind ante be reduced in short-handed